MJTFreeTime/Closest-Neighbor/README.md

 ![image](https://user-images.githubusercontent.com/65698531/151044700-9078896e-d147-42d3-bd45-50afce05f6be.png)

-SQL Drivers are dynamically pulled in using pyodbc, allowing for a smoother experience when connecting to your database.
+Your installed SQL Drivers are dynamically pulled in from your system using pyodbc, allowing for a smoother experience when connecting to your database.